albertofortes/gatsby-blog-2020/src/pages/blog/differences-between-function-based-and-class-based-components-in-reactjs.md

 tags: ['JavaScript', 'React', 'reactjs']
 ---

-As the official [ReactJS documentation defines](https://reactjs.org/docs/components-and-props.html) we can define React components in two ways:
+According to the official [ReactJS documentation](https://reactjs.org/docs/components-and-props.html) we can define React components in two ways:

 - As a function
 - or as a EC6 Class